yougis/pure-yo/README.md

 ## PELICANCONF.PY

-* `COVER_IMG_URL` - Set the sidebar image and banner on pages.
+* `COVER_IMG_URL` - Set the sidebar image.
 (Has no default yet).
 Width and height for image should be 1000px.
 Image, ideally should be served from a CDN.
 * `TAGLINE` - Used for the page titles and some meta tags.
 * `DISQUS_SITENAME` - Set this to enable disqus comments in articles.
 * `GRAVATAR` - See pelican-plugins for configuration.